danlynn/claudia/README.md

 synctime
 </pre>

 This gives you some aws config files that will be specific to only this project.
 It also gives you the `bash` and `logs` commands.
 Note that you can alternatively provide a specific claudia version by replacing `latest` in the command above with a Claudia.js version like `2.9.0`.
+If any of these files already exist in the current directory (like `.gitignore` or `.aws/credentials`) then they will NOT be overwritten by the template files.

 ### 2. Configure aws credentials and region